8 day hikes in Mid-Canterbury, New Zealand

 1364m | 824m gain | 6.5 km return | 3.5-4 hour return

-The track is marked the entire way up and dogs are permitted on this track.
-One of the few in the area.
+The track is marked the entire way up and is one of the few in the area where dogs are permitted.
 This is one of the more challenging day hikes in mid Canterbury.

 How to get there